 Client will be notified via email whenever changes have been made to the project work space that require review and feedback.

 The first and most important step is to assess your Internet objectives.
 By knowing where you want to go and what you want to accomplish, you will get the most out your Internet marketing dollars.
 The best place to start is with a little research.
-Search on Yahoo! or Google for web sites within your industry and for your competitor’s sites.
+Search online for web sites within your industry and for your competitor’s sites.
+What do you like?
+What do you not like in reviewing these websites?
 By doing so, you can get great ideas and develop a better understanding of the market and your competition within it.
 For a detailed description of the process, see our Step-by-Step Guide to Getting Your Business on the Internet.

 As with the cost, there is no one answer to this question.
 The development time depends on the complexity of the site that you need.
 For a basic small business web site, the timeframe is usually around 8 weeks.
 This timeframe includes the custom graphic design phase, assembly of needed content, and the construction of the site.
 After an initial consultation regarding the specific needs of a client, we give a more specific estimate of timing.